guyining/hkucompgame/README.md

 Another class for deck is also created in another separate file for the structure of decks.</br>

 ## 4. Compilation and execution instructions
+The Makefile is under the directory named cmake-build-debug
 ### 4.1 Compilation
 g++ -pedantic-errors -std=c++11 Card.cpp Deck.cpp main.cpp -o main
 ### 4.2 Execution